lanceman2/quickstream/README.md

 ### Filter

 or filter block.
 A filter is a plugin block module that reads input and/or writes outputs in the stream via a flow() function.
+The analogous GNUradio function is work().

 ### Source